CorpLynx/rust-frontend/docs/BUILD_STATUS.md

 ```

 **Expected Behavior:**
-- A GUI window should open with title "AI Chat"
+- A GUI window should open with title "Prometheus v0.2.0"
-- Window size: 800x600 (configurable in `config.toml`)
+- Window size: 900x650 (configurable in `config.toml`)
 - You should see:
   - A text input field at the bottom
   - A "Send" button
   - A chat history display area (empty initially)
-  - Title "AI Chat Interface" at the top
+  - Title "Prometheus" at the top

 ### 3. Test Backend Connection